S3cur3Th1sSh1t/SharpLigolo/README.md

 To stay on the safe side build the binary for yourself with embedded certificates.

+This technique has one big disadvantage.
+It writes the dll to appdata on runtime.
+Therefore it's easy to spot for defenders.

 The main.go file was changed like this before compilation:

 ```